bioboot/bggn213_W22/lectures.md

 **Topics**: Protein structure function relationships, Protein structure and visualization resources, Modeling energy as a function of structure, Homology modeling, Predicting functional dynamics, Inferring protein function from structure.

 **Goal**:
 - View and interpret the structural models in the PDB,
 - Understand the classic `Sequence>Structure>Function` via energetics and dynamics paradigm,
+- Be able to use VMD for biomolecular visualization and analysis,
 - Appreciate the role of bioinformatics in mapping the ENERGY LANDSCAPE of biomolecules,
 - Be able to use the Bio3D package for exploratory analysis of protein sequence-structure-function-dynamics relationships.